MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-D-Health-Information-Technology/part-170-Health-Information-Technology-Standards-Implementation-Specifications-Certification-Criteria-Certification-Programs-Health-Information-Technology/subpart-C-Certification-Criteria-Health-Information-Technology/section-170.315.md

 (*3*) *Problems.* At a minimum, the version of the standard specified in § 170.213.

-(iv) *System verification.* Based on the data reconciled and incorporated, the technology must be able to create a file formatted according to the standard specified in § 170.205(a)(4) using the Continuity of Care Document template and the standard specified in § 170.205(a)(5) on and after May 2, 2022.
+(iv) *System verification.* Based on the data reconciled and incorporated, the technology must be able to create a file formatted according to the standard specified in § 170.205(a)(4) using the Continuity of Care Document template and the standard specified in § 170.205(a)(5) on and after December 31, 2022.

 (3) *Electronic prescribing.* (i) For technology certified prior to June 30, 2020, subject to the real world testing provisions at § 170.405(b)(5),